RuqiyaG/10_health_33855833/README.md

 Access control added to  member list and booking appointments.

-Sanitization added to last name and username:
+Sanitization added to first name,last name, username and email:

 # STRUCTURE: